jeju5/management/cs/aws/aws_developer.md

 # Section12 Other Exam Topics & Tips
 * To allow one AWS account to access and manage resources in another AWS account -> configure aws cross account access
+* AWS Systems Manager Parameter Store (SSM)
   * Where would you store confidential information (credentials, license codes) for AWS resources? -> AWS Systems Manager Parameter Store (as parameter values)
 * AWS CLI Pagination
   * When you run cli command you can control the number of items displayed as a command output.
   * be default: page size = 1000